As Amazon Associates we earn from qualifying purchases.

 pubmed.gov

 Creatine is also known to break down in water, essentially becoming useless if it is in a solution for too long.
-As you have no idea how long such a product has been sitting in a warehouse before it gets to you, logically it follows that it may have been sat for a long time.
+As you have no idea how long such a product has been sitting in a warehouse before it gets to you, logically it follows that it may have been sitting for a long time.

 I would say save your money.